 The IPv6 address contains eight groups of four hexadecimal digits.
 Each group is separated by a colon(:).

 An example of an IPv6 address is 2001:4860:4860:0000:0000:0000:0000:8888

-The above one is an expanded IPv6 form of one of Google DNS servers.
-You can also compress the IPv6 and use that form.
+The above is an expanded IPv6 address form of one of Google's DNS servers.
+You can also compress the IPv6 with an IPv6 compression calculator and use that form.

 Internet Protocol version 6 (IPv6) vs. Internet Protocol version 4 (IPv4)